Last update: Jun 02, 2023 18:57 p.m. EDT

 - Sign the form.

-Alaska does offer registration on Election Day, but voters who register on Election Day are only able to vote for President.
+Alaska does offer registration on Election Day, but voters who register on Election Day are only able to vote for President and Vice President.

 If you’d like more help planning how to register, TurboVote can walk you through the process!
 They can also help you start the absentee/mail-in ballot request process, send you election reminders, and more.